Negev: Decline; causes

+This disappearance of the wine industry from the semi-arid northern Negev shows that it was technically possible to sustain it over centuries, but that the grape monoculture was economically unsustainable in the long run due to its dependence on empire-wide trading networks, which required stability and prosperity over a vast territory.

+Early and Middle Islamic periods

 The southern Negev saw a flourishing of economic activity during the 8th to 10th or 11th centuries.
-Six Islamic settlements have been found in the vicinity of modern Eilat, along with copper and gold mines and stone quarries, and a sophisticated irrigation system and road network.
-The economic center was the port of Ayla (Aqaba).
+Six Islamic settlements have been found in the vicinity of modern Eilat, along with copper and gold mines and stone quarries, a sophisticated irrigation system and road network.
+The economic centre was the port of Ayla (Aqaba).

 10th–19th century Bedouins

 Nomadic tribes ruled the Negev largely independently and with a relative lack of interference for the next thousand years.
 What is known of this time is largely derived from oral histories and folk tales of tribes from the Wadi Musa and Petra areas in present-day Jordan.
 The Bedouins of the Negev historically survived chiefly on sheep and goat husbandry.
 Scarcity of water and of permanent pastoral land required them to move constantly.
 The Bedouin in years past established few permanent settlements, although some were built, leaving behind remnants of stone houses called 'baika.'